amorist/awesome/README.md

 - [huan/docker-wxwork](https://github.com/huan/docker-wxwork) - DoWork is a Dockerized WeChat Work (盒装企业微信) PC Windows Client for Linux
 - [nivin-studio/gonivinck](https://github.com/nivin-studio/gonivinck) - 一个基于docker的go-zero运行环境。
-- [oracle/docker-images](https://github.com/oracle/docker-images) - Official source for Docker configurations, images, and examples of Dockerfiles for Oracle products and projects
+- [oracle/docker-images](https://github.com/oracle/docker-images) - Official source of container configurations, images, and examples for Oracle products and projects
 - [dokku/dokku](https://github.com/dokku/dokku) - A docker-powered PaaS that helps you build and manage the lifecycle of applications
 - [tldr-devops/startpack](https://github.com/tldr-devops/startpack) - Selfhosted tech starter pack for development of new project or startup
 - [Anduin2017/HowToCook](https://github.com/Anduin2017/HowToCook) - 程序员在家做饭方法指南。Programmer's guide about how to cook at home (Chinese only).